ektf1147/JUPYTER/README.md

  - Python3 version.

 ## Taal_volcano
- - apply delevloped algorithm to Taal volcano case.
+ - Apply the algorithm to the Taal volcano eruption.